-The Company has a consulting agreement with the former chairman of the Company's Board of Directors.
-The Company recorded less than \$0.1 million of expense related to the agreement in each of the three months ended March 31, 2024 and 2023.
+The Company had a consulting agreement with the former chairman of the Company's board of directors, who stepped down in the first quarter of 2024, and the agreement was terminated.
+The Company recorded no consulting fees and less than \$0.1 million of expense related to the agreement for the three months ended June 30, 2024 and 2023, respectively, and less than \$0.1 million for the six months ended June 30, 2024 and 2023.